Touhma/DSP_Galactic_Scale/README.md

 ### Map Size :

 You can slide the number of system up to 1024 ( by default ) instead of 64.
-Be carefull if your pc is slow ^^ ---> everything past 64 is experimental !
+Be careful if your pc is slow ^^ ---> everything past 64 is experimental !
 Test it at your own risk :)

 #### Config Available :